OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 While analyzing the source code, look for the fields or screens where sensitive data is involved.
 Identify if the application sanitize the screen before being backgrounded by using [UIImageView](https://developer.apple.com/documentation/uikit/uiimageview "UIImageView").

-#### Dynamic Analysis

-Proceed to a page on the application which displays sensitive information such as username, email address, account details, etc. Background the application by hitting the Home button on your iOS device.
-Connect to the iOS device and proceed to the following directory (might be different in iOS below 8.0):

-`/var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/`

-If the application caches the sensitive information page as a screenshot, it fails this test.

-It is highly recommended to have a default screenshot that will be cached whenever the application enters the background.

-#### Remediation

 Possible remediation method that will set a default screenshot:

 ```